 Fun fact: I’ve only twice had food poisoning while travelling, and we’ve sustained ourselves on street food for much of our travels.
 Both times I’ve fallen ill were in touristy restaurants with enormous English menus (once in France, once in China).

 Tip 3: Watch for signs of food hygiene

 There are still some basic signs you can look for when deciding where to eat to avoid sickness.
-Not all the boxes may be checked, but a bit of awareness can help you choose between food vendors.
-Here’s some things to look for:
+Not all the boxes may be checked, but here’s some things to look for:

 - Tongs or utensils used to handle food (as opposed to bare hands)

 - Food covers or protectors such as saran wrap, pot lids, or spinning fans to keep flies off

 - Dishes being made fresh (as opposed to already sitting out)

 - Gloves and/or hair covers are in use